8fold/content-8fold.handbook/operations/fold-system/content.md

 To bring levity to an otherwise serious matter: Don't be that person.
 It's not worth it to you or 8fold.

-You remain a

-* **member**, by earning **25 Folds per month**.
-* **practitioner**, by earning **50 Folds per month**.
+Only members, partners, and practitioners earn Folds.
+The minimum number of Folds for each group is defined on the [user-groups](/user-groups) chapter of this handbook and the agreements for each in the [Policy Palace](/legal).

-If we view 8fold as a person, the practitioners and the wider group of members and users act as the immune system, for better and worse.
+If we view [8fold as a person](/operations/divisions), the practitioners, partners, members, and users act as the immune system, for better and worse.
 They can pressure people to come in or leave in accordance to various agreements.
-The users also allow 8fold to act upon the outside world, which it could not otherwise do; so, they're also the body.
-The different layers are like the concepts of self; physical-self \(users\), conscious-self \(members\), and core-self \(practitioners\).
+The users also afford 8fold the ability to act upon the outside world, which it could not otherwise do; so, they're also the body.

 The Fold System is a blend of the Limbic and Endocrine Systems.
-Or, if this analogy isn't work you, it's a way to give 8fold the means to slow our ability to make bad decisions while maintaining the ability to recognize members for their individual contributions and trade.
+Or, if this analogy doesn't work you, it's a way to give 8fold the means to slow our ability to make bad decisions while maintaining the ability to recognize members for their individual contributions and trade.
 It solves multiple traditional business functions and problems without the overhead.

 In some ways, the Fold System _is_ 8fold, as a person.
 We are all 8fold as a coalition.